fmhall/GoChain/README.md

 ```
 git clone https://github.com/fmhall/GoChain.git
 ```
-### For the HTML version:
+### For the HTTP version:

-* Navigate to the HTML directory and rename the example file `mv example.env .env`
+* Navigate to the HTTP directory and rename the example file `mv example.env .env`
 ```
 go run main.go
 ```